joshuaeckroth/cinf401-website/notes/big-data.markdown

 When you run out of memory at some level (say, RAM, or disk space), you have a few options for how to proceed:

-1. Increase storage capacity or efficiency some or all levels in the hierarchy.
+1. Increase storage capacity or efficiency for some or all levels in the hierarchy.
 I.e., upgrade to a mainframe.
 2. Create another level in the hierarchy (either/or: a faster, smaller memory above the current level; or slower, larger memory below the current level, so the current level acts as a cache for this new, slower level).
 3. **Distribute the workload and storage to more machines,** each with their own memory hierarchy.
 You might call this "horizontal" expansion, whereas adding more memory or making it faster would be "vertical" expansion.